Our House

 OSU Ext.
 Entomologist (ret.)

-misspellings and misnomers: asian lady bug beetle, ladybugs, ladybeetle
+misspellings: Asian lady bug beetle, ladybugs, ladybeetle

 Harmonia axyridis; multicolor Asian lady beetle

-What to do to with Harmonia
+What to do to about Harmonia

 If beetles get indoors sweep them up and deposit them outside.
 Some people even store them in the refrigerator for release into the garden in the spring; give them a little water in a plastic container.
 In either case don't resort to insecticides.
-Insecticides won't be very effective and they can cause respiratory problems too.
+Insecticides won't be very effective and they can cause health problems too.

 Remember, as pesky as lady beetles may be indoors, outdoors they really are good for your landscape and garden as natural predators.